Amazon IoT SiteWise makes it easy to collect, organize, and analyze data from industrial equipment at scale.

 You can map data streams and define static or computed properties for equipment or processes across all facilities, so they're readily available for analysis.
 Using a built-in library of operators and functions, you can create two different types of custom computations – transforms and metrics.
 You can define transforms that trigger when data from your equipment arrives.
 You can define metrics that are computed at user-defined intervals and can be configured for an asset or rolled up from a group of assets.
 Amazon IoT SiteWise also automatically computes commonly used statistical aggregates such as average, sum, and count over multiple time periods (e.g., 1 min, 1 hour) for equipment data, transforms and metrics.
 These auto-computed aggregates can be visualized using SiteWise Monitor web applications in near-real time and queried by custom applications.

 Amazon IoT SiteWise includes the ability to create no-code, fully-managed web applications using SiteWise Monitor for visualizing and interacting with operational data from devices and equipment connected to Amazon IoT.
 With SiteWise Monitor, you can automatically discover and display asset data that has been ingested and modeled with Amazon IoT SiteWise.
 You can view asset data and computed metrics in near real time or compare and analyze historical time series data from multiple assets and different time periods.
 You can visualize data using line and bar charts, add thresholds to these charts, and monitor data against these thresholds.
 Users can access the web applications from a browser on any web-enabled desktop, tablet or phone and sign-in using IAM credentials from their Amazon Web Services account.
 Administrators can create one or more web applications to easily share access to asset data with any team in your organization to accelerate insights.
+These web applications can also be deployed locally using the SiteWise Edge software so you can visualize equipment data in real-time on the factory floor, even when connectivity to the cloud is temporarily disrupted.

 Figure 1: SiteWise Monitor customized web application